 Have you ever been interested in taking a yoga class, but aren’t really sure what to expect?
-Has the thought “I’m not flexible enough to do yoga” stopped your from stepping onto your mat?
+Has the thought “I’m not flexible enough to do yoga” stopped you from stepping onto your mat?
 Friends, I’m here to help you debunk these myths and help you feel confident going into your first yoga class!
 Everyone starts as a beginner at some point, but it doesn’t have to be intimidating or scary.
-Whether you have never been inside a yoga studio in your life, or are just starting your new years resolution to get back into it, here are some tips to help make you feel confident walking into your first yoga class:
+Whether you have never been inside a yoga studio in your life, or are just starting your new year’s resolution to get back into it, here are some tips to help make you feel confident walking into your first yoga class:

 Choose the Right Type of Yoga